S3r4ph1el/S3r4ph1el/README.md

-Olá👋, eu sou Enzo Teles.
+Hi👋, I'm Enzo Teles.
 -
-- Atual estudante de Ciências da Computação na UnB com foco e planejamento para atuar em Cyber Security.
+- Current Computer Science student at UnB with focus and planning to work in Cyber ​​Security.
+- Building my portfolio.